 Belgrade has developed a reputation as one of Europe's most exciting cities, and the de-facto hub of the Balkan region that's emerged as a tourism hot spot two decades after the end of the devastating war.
 While Belgrade, whose Serbian name Beograd happens to translate to "White City" (hola, Arequipa!), boasts a youthful excitement, as well as proximity to the Serbian wine country and other national treasures, it's far from beautiful.

 Two things surprise many travelers about the city of Cairns, Australia.
 First, that it's pronounced "Cans," not unlike the way many non-French speakers mispronounce the city of Cannes on France's Côte d'Azur.
-Secondly, in spite of the fact that Cairns is the gateway to Australia's Great Barrier Reef, it's a decidedly ugly city, with a drab, 1980s aesthetic that almost cancels out the natural beautiful its tropical landscape gives the city.
+Secondly, in spite of the fact that Cairns is the gateway to Australia's Great Barrier Reef, it's a decidedly ugly city, with a drab, 1980s aesthetic that almost cancels out the natural beautiful its tropical landscape gives this ugly city.
 You'll take some of the best pictures of your life while diving, but don't bother saving any battery for your subsequent walks back to your hotel.

 Houstonians rejoiced at the recent news that Houston is expected to overtake Chicago as America's third-largest city within the next several decades.
 Unfortunately, bigger is not always better, a fact that pertains not only to Houston's frequent status as America's fattest city but also to how ugly it is in spite of all the things to do there.